Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 1 Sept 2020: Appeals Commissioner

 Jody Saunders joined the Appeals Commission in September 2020.
-She most recently was tribunal counsel with the Law Society of Alberta, managing the quasi-judicial hearing and appeal process at the professional regulator.
-Prior to that role, Jody practised administrative law for 16 years at the federal energy regulator working in various positions, including associate general counsel and professional leader, legal.
+Her past positions have included Tribunal Counsel with the Law Society of Alberta, where she managed the quasi-judicial hearing and appeal process, and Associate General Counsel and Professional Leader, Legal with what is now the Canada Energy Regulator, where she practiced administrative law for 16 years.
 She began her legal career at a small corporate and commercial civil litigation firm in Calgary.
-Jody obtained her LL.B. from the University of Alberta and received her BA from the University of Calgary.
+Jody obtained her law degree from the University of Alberta and received her undergraduate degree from the University of Calgary.

 Patty Whiting